michaeldeongreen/TheGreenOneWorker/Readme.md

 Issue - Cannot use Structuremap in the traditional sense in the ADS because Worker.Process calls static Run Methods and Processors inherit from an Abstract Class.
+This POC shows how to introduce Structuremap into ADS in a clean and non-intrusive manner.

 Look at: